mcrute/pydora/README.rst

 Pydora will now send all audio playback requests to the remote VLC.
-It does this using a text control protocol; all audio data is streamed directly from the internet to VLC and is not passed over the pydora control channel.
+It does this using a text control protocol; all audio data is streamed directly from the internet to VLC and is not passed over the Pydora control channel.
 Because of this it is possible for the control channel to run over a very low bandwidth connection.